Your search did not match any results.

-They will stay.
-However, when they expire, they will be deleted automatically.
-All automatically created backups based on a policy have expiration time, and they are deleted automatically when they expire.
+They will stay, however when they expire, they will be deleted automatically based on the settings that were effective when they were created.
+All automatically created backups based on a policy have an expiration time, and they are deleted automatically when they expire.

-Policy-based backups have an expiration time.
+Policy based backups have an expiration time.
 They will expire on their expiration time, and will be automatically deleted.
-If you want to preserve a backup, create a backup manually.
+If you want to preserve a backup, manually create a backup.
 The manually created backups do not expire.

-They are created based on the time zone of the Oracle Cloud Infrastructure Availability Domain where the volume resides.
+Backups that are created using the Oracle-provided predefined backup policies are based on the time zone of the Oracle Cloud Infrastructure Availability Domain where the volume resides.
 All Availability Domains of an Oracle Cloud Infrastructure region are on the same time zone, so in effect the scheduled backups are based on Oracle Cloud Infrastructure region time zone.

 They will be performed using the best effort to fit them to the scheduled times.
 However, based on system load, they might be queued and processed together with all other scheduled backup requests in the system.
 Check the backup status to ensure your backup is completed, or trigger a manual backup as needed.